prernads/hacktober-blog/README.md

 <h2 align=center> 📑 Introduction </h2>

-This repo is for those who have little to no experience in coding has never made a pull request before, or new to tech in general.
+This repo is for those who have little to no experience in coding, has never made a pull request before, or new to tech in general.